(Full time / Part time) 2021 start

 - Network Rail (Strategic Planning Assistant, Timetable Development Assistant, Junior Strategic Planner)

-- Stantec (Transport Consultant)
+- Transport Consultant, Stantec

 The scheme is open to all Masters students, including those on a student visa, within the Institute for Transport Studies.
-Placements aren’t guaranteed.